Windows 1.0: Development history

 Steve Ballmer replaced McGregor after he left the team in January 1985.
-Microsoft had promised in November 1983 to ship Windows by April 1984, although, due to various design modifications, its release date was delayed.
+Microsoft promised in November 1983 to ship Windows by April 1984, then May 1984, but due to various design modifications, its release date was repeatedly delayed.
 During its development and before its windowing system was developed, it was briefly referred to by the codename "Interface Manager".
 De-emphasizing multitasking, the company stated that Windows' purpose, unlike that of TopView, was to "turn the computer into a graphics-rich environment" while using less memory.
 After Microsoft persuaded IBM that the latter needed a GUI, the two companies announced in April 1987 the introduction of OS/2 and its graphical OS/2 Presentation Manager, which were supposed to ultimately replace both MS-DOS and Windows.